kilsedar/land-cover-collector/README.md

 # Land Cover Collector
 The application Land Cover Collector is developed to collect data on land cover classification using the nomenclature of [GlobeLand30](http://www.globallandcover.com/GLC30Download/index.aspx).
-It is published as Android and iOS mobile applications and it is available on [Web](https://landcover.como.polimi.it/collector/).
+It is published as [Android](https://play.google.com/store/apps/details?id=polimi.geolab.lcc) and [iOS](https://itunes.apple.com/it/app/land-cover-collector/id1423068308#?platform=iphone) mobile applications and also available on [Web](https://landcover.como.polimi.it/collector/).

 Points of interest added by everyone:
 ![everyonePois](screenshots/everyonePois.png)